Hyper-Node/language_detector/README.md

 ### Test Results
 There we're 12 documents checked for testing.
-The document pool exists of scientific papers, wikipedia-articles and languages.
+The document pool exists of scientific papers, wikipedia-articles and brochures on countries in different languages.
 In the pool there we're 3 english, 3 german, 3 french, 2 thai and 1 spanish document.
 These documents are not provided here because of licensing.
-Sample result output for a scientific paper looks like this.
 All of these documents were classified correctly.
 The system was trained with input data in the same languages.

-The first document was a scientific paper on sentiment-analysis, which is availible [here](https://www.aclweb.org/anthology/D13-1170):
+The first document was a scientific paper on sentiment-analysis, which is availible [here](https://www.aclweb.org/anthology/D13-1170).
 Result output can be seen below.

 ```